54 YEARS THE MAJOR SUN ORGAN OF MARBELLA 1971-2025

 In the same year, Michael Reckling and Pilar Cabrera realized the recordings

-first CD of th grand Marbella Organ.
+for the first CD of th grand Marbella Organ.
 It is today the most important

 singular document of sound of modern organ building in Spain.